emily73/SomethingDiffie-rent/README.md

 ## Infrastructure
 * Programming Language: Python
-* Host the Python File (The TCP port it is hosted on can be changed within the script, it is currently set to 9999 for example purposes)
+* Host the Python File, can be run with `python3 <program>` (The TCP port it is hosted on can be changed within the script, it is currently set to 9999 for example purposes)
 * Python Modules Required:
   * socketserver
   * random